Dinner to die for: how fish use their spines to fend off hungry seals

-Together with my collaborators from Australia, Europe and Japan, I study the diversity, function and evolution of marine mammal behaviour, from feeding to swimming and communication.
-I am particularly interested in the origin of filter feeding in baleen whales, suction feeding in whales and seals, tooth sharpness and function, and the shape and use of the forelimb flipper.
+Undertaken with collaborators from Australia, Europe and Japan, this research investigates the diversity, function and evolution of marine mammal behaviour – from feeding, to swimming, and communication.
+Of particular interest is the origin of filter feeding in baleen whales, suction feeding in whales and seals, tooth sharpness and function, and the shape and use of the forelimb flipper.

 Investigating these topics often requires an interdisciplinary approach and the use of a broad range of techniques like 3D scanning, computational fluid dynamics, and even behavioural observations of live animals.